 The City purchased 1081 Buckhorn Drive with HUD Economic Development Initiatives (EDI) funds with the specific objective to develop a childcare center.
 This 0.8-acre property is located immediately outside of the ANRSA; it is expected that this childcare center would primarily serve Alisal residents.
 The City is working with the Alisal Union School District (AUSD) to develop the site for the District's Early Childhood (Preschool) and Day Care programs.
 The City took the Exclusive Negotiating Rights Agreement (ENRA) to City Council on August 15, 2017.
-The City and AUSD have entered an ENRA extension to allow the AUSD to continue its due diligence process on the property until December 3, 2019.
+The City and AUSD have entered into an ENRA extension to allow the AUSD to continue its due diligence process on the property until December 3, 2019.
 The AUSD continues its public engagement process to include various stakeholders to determine future programming and funding for the center.
 The United Way is leading the public engagement process on behalf of AUSD.
-Construction is expected to start in late 2021.
+The construction began in 2020.